agoulziprod/examGen/README.md

 ********
 Test search input : got to add an action to the search input ie. whene the proffesor clic on an result he got to be redirected to the test details page .
 ********
-QuestionReponces : CRUD.
+QuestionReponces : CRUD. (responses that will shown for every question)
 ********
-User : add type to model (adding type to distinguish roles : proffesor, student, admin)
+User : add role to the model (adding role to distinguish roles : proffesor, student, admin)
 ********

-### Technologies :collision:
-one of the goals of this project is to master javascripts technologies, suach as : node.js, express, mongo as database and others .. so in this project we're going to use only JS technologies.
+QuestionInstance: is the instance that will be generated for every student (randomly from the question schema)

 ### perspective :rocket:
 add more question types